tenzir/tenzir/web/blog/tenzir-v4.8/index.md

   restart of a node didn't automatically resume previously running pipelines.
   This is now the case.
 - Paused pipelines transition to the *Stopped* state.
-The difference between *Paused* and *Stopped* is that paused pipelines can be quickly without losing in-memory state.
+The difference between *Paused* and *Stopped* is that paused pipelines can be quickly resumed without losing in-memory state.
 Stopping a pipeline fully evicts it.
-Since a node restart necessarily evicts the state of a pipeline, hence the transition from *Paused* to *Stopped*.
-Previously, paused pipelines were stopped.
+A node restart necessarily evicts the state of a pipeline, hence the transition from *Paused* to *Stopped*.
+Previously, paused pipelines were considered *Failed* after a node restart.

 ## Here & There